CharliePalm/Francis/README.md

 ## Known Bugs

-There's a bug that causes Francis to short circuit when there are multiple extremely complicated helper function calls in if statements.
-I've been able to get around it, but please submit a bug report if you're able to replicate.

-There's an issue with Notion that arises when pasting extremely complicated formulas in from Francis where prop("property name") fields aren't read correctly.
-I've gotten around this by just typing a space after pasting.
+There are none that I know of, but please submit a bug report if you encounter anything while using this.

 ## Reporting Bugs